Moths are an integral part of Alabama’s rich and diverse ecosystem, and many different types of moths can be found throughout the state.

 The European Corn Borer Moth (Ostrinia nubilalis) is a common sight in Alabama and one of the most destructive pests in the state.

-It is equally one of the several moths in Alabama and feeds on corn and other grasses, legumes, and grains.
+It is one of several moths in Alabama and feeds on corn, other grasses, legumes, and grains.

-The moth has a wingspan of up to 20mm, and its color can vary from yellowish-brown to dark gray.
+The moth’s wingspan can be up to 20mm, and its color can vary from yellowish-brown to dark gray.

-The caterpillar stage of this species is especially damaging to crops, as they feed inside the stalks and leaves of corn plants, causing significant damage.
+The caterpillar stage of this species is especially damaging to crops.
+They feed inside the stalks and leaves of corn plants, causing significant damage.

-Biological control measures are also used, such as introducing the natural enemies of the European Corn Borer Moth, including Trichogramma wasps and egg parasitoids.
+Biological control measures are also used, such as introducing the European Corn Borer Moth’s natural enemies, Trichogramma wasps, and egg parasitoids.

-Farmers should also reduce crop losses by removing debris from the field where the moths are found.
-In addition, farmers should use pesticides responsibly to ensure the safety of their crops.
+Farmers should also reduce crop losses by removing debris from the fields where the moths are found and use pesticides responsibly to ensure the safety of their crops.

 26. Faint-Spotted Angle Moth